-All Access EKY is an initiative coordinated by Appalshop, the Kentucky Health Justice Network, and Power to Decide that works with ten Southeastern Kentucky counties to build support for programs and services to ensure young people have access to the full range of contraceptive methods.
+All Access EKY is an initiative coordinated by Appalshop, the Kentucky Health Justice Network, and Power to Decide that works within ten Southeastern Kentucky counties to build support for policies, programs and services that ensure young people have access to the full range of contraceptive methods.

-Together, we believe that we can impact outcomes surrounding unwanted teen pregnancy in southeastern Kentucky through a multistep process of engagement.
+Together, partners believe that we can impact rates of unintended pregnancies in Southeastern Kentucky through a multistep process of engagement.
 Our process includes:

-- Creating an active and engaged steering committee of healthcare workers, policy advocates and leaders from our 10 county service area who will help to guide the project, engage directly with youth producers and assist in the dissemination of project materials
+Creating an active and engaged steering committee of healthcare workers, policy advocates and leaders from our ten county service area who will help to guide the project, engage directly with youth producers and assist in the dissemination of project materials.

-- Training and employing youth interns to produce multi-media pieces surrounding access to reproductive healthcare in their home communities
+Training and employing youth interns to produce multi-media focusing on issues related to awareness, acceptance and access to reproductive healthcare in their home communities.

 Our Education & storytelling model

 At the core of this project is the belief in first voice storytelling as a powerful tool for community change.
 Appalshop's nationally renowned youth media program, the Appalachian Media Institute (AMI), has developed a methodology of place-based media education that is rooted in a strong foundation of ethics, hands-on engagement and learning, and peer-to-peer exchange.

 The All Access EKY initiative is engaging AMI in a series of media labs with young women aged 14-22.
 All Access EKY Fellows have the opportunity to participate in this paid internship program to learn the basics of digital media making (radio production, podcasting, filming, editing, photography) and to transform their experiences, and the experiences of their peers and community members, into meaningful documentary media about sexual education and reproductive healthcare in Southeastern Kentucky.
 Youth producers are selected through an open application process and are able to join the project with any level of prior experience.